mzivic7/endcord/configuration.md

     Enable debug mode.
 - `rpc = True`
     Enable RPC server.
 For now Linux only.
+- `downloads_path = None`
+    Directory where to store downloaded files.
+Set to None to use 'Downloads' directory (cross platform).
 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
 - `limit_username = 10`